 The CannaBiz theme is the next step in the evolution of what WPD is becoming, but it doesn’t stop there.

-There’s a few other add-on’s for WP Dispensary to extend it even further.
+As of September 21st, 2018 there are 11 add-on’s for WP Dispensary to extend it even further.

 I will continue to release add-ons along with the WP Dispensary updates that get pushed out.
 I also have plans for a few more themes on the to-do list.